-The MERV rating represents worst case performance when removing particles that range from 0.3 to 10 microns, which are sizes we can't even see.
+The MERV rating represents the worst case performance when removing particles that range from 0.3 to 10 microns, which are sizes we can't even see.
 These particles include dust, pet dander, pollen, dust mites, carpet and textile (clothes) fibers, mold spores, bacteria and smoke.

 Picking the Right MERV Rating

 The scale for MERV ratings goes from 1 to 16, with higher ratings indicating a higher percentage of particles captured.
 At the high end, a filter rated at 15 will capture 95% of particles.